San Sebastian Stags basketball: After the Pinatubo trio

 Rodney Santos, part of the 1990s champion team, was appointed coach in 2015.
 Santos was sacked after coaching the rebuilding team to a losing season.
 Now coached by Edgar Macaraya, the Stags made it to semifinals in 2017 led by Michael Calisaan and in 2019 led by RK Ilagan, but were eliminated in the stepladder semifinals by San Beda and Letran respectively.
 In the return of competition after the COVID-19 pandemic, the Stags ended Season 97 on a losing record, with later results not going their way resulting in their elimination.
 Now led by Ichie Altamirano, the Stags were eliminated in Season 98 playoffs, with Macaraya being ejected for complaining to the officials.
 Macaraya was then replaced by John Kallos for the 2023 season.
 Kallos coached the Stags to a 6–12 record and well out of the playoff places; he was then replaced by Arvin Bonleon.
+On March 14, 2025, former PBA player Rob Labagala was signed as the new head coach of the Golden Stags for the 2025 season.